jonganavarshivu/garbage-to-road/README.md

 # garbage-to-road-project|AITM BELAGAVI
-wastage used to make roads without using cost
+wastage used to make roads without using more cost

 ### Problem